Everything You Ever Wanted to Know About Moving Trucks

 Can someone else drive a moving truck I have rented?

 In most cases, yes – but normally you will be required to pay extra to add additional drivers.
 For instance, according to Penske's website, if you rent a Penske moving truck, you can add up to three additional drivers for $10 each (family members are no additional charge).
 Additional drivers normally have to meet a minimum age requirement and provide one or two forms of identification.
 Just remember that the person who signs the contract is usually the person responsible for the equipment.
-So if someone else is driving the moving truck and has an accident, you will likely be held financially responsible.
+So if someone else is driving the moving truck and has an accident, you may be held financially responsible.

 Is a Class C driver's license required to drive a Penske, Budget or U-Haul moving truck?